Digital Recording Surveillance System Usage Policy & Procedures

 - location(s) of incident

-- description of issue, suspect, vehicle, etc. being sought
+- description of the issue, suspect, vehicle, etc. being sought

 - officer badge number (person making the request)